dstar4138/emp_draft/src/yapsy/README.txt

 Roger Gammans

-Note From SMTG developers:
+Note From EMP developers:
 There were some changes to this library here is a list of some of the major ones:
   - Converted entire library to python 3k
   	 - This means we ran 2to3 on it, and added some of our own changes
-  - Added some logging data to make smtg debugging a little easier
+  - Added some logging data to make EMP debugging a little easier
-  - Removed some unused files to reduce smtg download size.
+  - Removed some unused files to reduce EMP download size.
   - Added the ability to pass parameters when initiating plugins.
   	 - we use this to pass the message handler and for giving the plugins some variables we pulled from the config file on start up

 To see a complete change list, see the git commit log.

+fyi: When/if yapsy comes to git this might be pushed into a submodule.